bullhorn/invenias-api-docs/source/index.html.md

 ]...

 ```
-This endpoint allows you to pass a search term to get a list of entities that match <b>OR</b> partially match the term for the Professional User entity type.
+This endpoint allows you to pass a search term to get a list of entities where the `PersonName` string matches <b>OR</b> partially matches the search term.

 <aside class="notice">
 Please note, each Professional User will have both a Person and User type entity.
 This endpoint specifically returns information related to their Person entity.